How to Identify and Attract a Chipping Sparrow

-Bring this cheery summer visitor into your backyard with our top tips for identifying and attracting chipping sparrows.
+Bring this cheerful, common summer bird species into your backyard with our top tips for identifying and attracting a chipping sparrow.

 Where to Find Chipping Sparrows

-Chipping sparrows are among the most common sparrows in North America.
-They’re summer visitors for most, reaching all the way up to Alaska.
+The chipping sparrow is among the most common sparrows in North America.
+They are summer visitors for most, reaching all the way up to Alaska.
 They winter or spend the whole year in southern states, from California, east to Florida and north to Maryland.
-Learn all about sparrows: what birders should know.

 While the females build the nests, the males stand guard.
 Like many sparrows, they’re a bit picky about where they build; the female might start several nests before she settles on a single location.
 The female typically lays two to seven pale blue eggs and will raise one to three broods in a single season.